aaronjoseph/DataScienceNotes/Finance/Shiller PE Ratio.md

 This is also called as CAPE - Cyclically Adjusted Price-to-Earnings Ratio.
-This is defined as Price divided by average of ten years of [[EPS|earnings per share]] (moving average), adjusted for inflation.
+This is defined as Price divided by average of ten years of [[Earnings Per Share|earnings per share]] (moving average), adjusted for inflation.

 $$Shiller Ratio = \frac{Price of Stock}{Earnings Per Share,Inflation Adjusted for 10 years}$$